DIDONEproject/musif/docs/source/Feature_definition.md

 The first column are Python Regular Expressions that match the relevant columns of the final DataFrame.

-Finally, the _Sock module_ column lists the module distributed in `musif` and that generates each feature.
+Finally, the _Stock module_ column lists the module distributed in `musif` and that generates each feature.

 Note that none of these features works on percussion instruments.

+In addition to the features in the present page, the feature in the `'music21'` stock module provides all the features from `music21`.

 | **Column RegEx**                   | **Explanation**                                                                                                                                                                                                                           | Stock module      |
 |------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|